MANAGEMENT AND BOARD OF EN10ERGY LTD.

-Cara has many years of experience in IT project management, but since 2010 has focused on local sustainability.
-She has been Chair of Muswell Hill Sustainability Group since 2012, and has organised many workshops and events relating to home energy efficiency and renewables.
-She is currently undertaking an MSc in Economics and Policy of Energy and the Environment at UCL.
-Cara is also a school governor, a magistrate and active in local politics.
+Cara works for an environmental charity, Ashden.
+She has been involved in local sustainability since 2010, and has been Chair of Muswell Hill Sustainability Group since 2012.
+In this role, she has organised many workshops and events relating to home energy efficiency and renewables.
+Cara is also an active climate campaigner, and has participated in recent Extinction Rebellion protests.
+She recently completed an MSc in Economics and Policy of Energy and the Environment at UCL

 Secretary: Pamela Harling